-There are four common types of house foundationyou can choose from when constructing your home, each with its own pros and cons.
+There are four common types of house foundations you can choose from when constructing your home, each with its own pros and cons.
 The foundation you choose will depend on where you live, the type of home you have and your budget.

-The deepest residential foundation, a basement is entirely below ground level.
-The space spans the length and width of your home and is tall enough for most people to stand in it.
-Many homeowners use basements as additional livable space and, because of this, many basements can increase your home value.
-However, since they are underground, basements are more susceptible to leaks and water damage.
-When building this type of foundation, it’s recommended to waterproof your basement at the same time or you may have to in the future.
-This may include installing a sump pump, applying a waterproof seal to the exterior walls, and surrounding the exterior with gravel.
+A basement foundation is entirely below ground level, and it’s the deepest residential foundation.
+The space spans the length and width of your home, and it’s tall enough for most people to stand in.
+Many homeowners use basements as additional livable space, and, because of this, many basements can increase your home value.
+However, since they’re underground, basements are more susceptible to leaks and water damage.
+When building this type of foundation, it’s recommended to waterproof your basement or you may have to in the future.
+This may include installing a sump pump, applying a waterproof seal to the exterior walls and surrounding the exterior with gravel.

 Most basements are built with poured concrete or cinder blocks.
 The footers are built first, then steel rods are placed to reinforce the walls, which are constructed next.
 Once the walls are dry, concrete is poured to create the floor.
-Basement foundations are typically the most expensive house foundationtypes.
-According to Home Advisor, the average cost to build a basement for a new home is $18,000 – $30,000.
+Basement foundations are typically the most expensive house foundation types.
+According to Home Advisor, the average cost to build a basement for a new home is $10,000 – $30,000.

 When thinking about building a crawl space, consider the drawbacks.
 Crawl spaces can be popular spots for rodents, termites, moisture and mold.
 To help combat these issues, make sure your crawl space has proper ventilation and insulation.

-There are some drawbacks of slab foundation, too.
-For one, there is no additional space for storage or other use like there is with a basement or crawl space.
-You’ll also need to consider the difficulty you’ll face accessing your pipes if there is a problem.
+There are some drawbacks of a slab foundation, too.
+For one, there’s no additional space for storage or other use like there is with a basement or crawl space.
+You’ll also need to consider the difficulty you’ll face accessing your pipes if there’s a problem.
 The concrete is usually poured over plumbing, which can make a small leak a bigger issue.
 With the pipes concealed, you won’t notice a problem until your water bills skyrocket.
 And when there is an issue with your pipes, you’ll need to break through the concrete to fix it.

 Pier And Beam Foundation

-Pier and beam foundations were popular in homes built prior to the 1960s and are still popular in homes in the south and in areas where shifting soil is common.
-This type of foundation consists of main components:
+Pier and beam foundations were popular in homes built prior to the 1960s, and they’re still popular in homes in the South and in areas where shifting soil is common.
+This type of foundation consists of three main components:

-Vertical cracks go up and down the foundation wall.
-They are usually caused by soil settlement.
-This happens when the soil around the footing is compressed or washes away, causing that part of the foundation to settle a little lower than the other parts.
-While these cracks are more common and do not necessarily indicate a major structural issue, they are known to allow water in through the wall.
+- Vertical cracks: Vertical cracks go up and down the foundation wall.
+They’re usually caused by the soil around the footing compressing or washing away, which further causes that part of the foundation to settle a little lower.
+While these cracks are common and do not necessarily indicate a major structural issue, they’re known to allow water in through the wall.
 The most common fix for this type of crack is urethane or epoxy injection, which provides a flexible seal.

-These cracks are ones that cause the least amount of worry.
-They are hairline cracks that come from normal wear, or shrinkage of the concrete or mortar.
+- Shrinkage cracks: These cracks are ones that cause the least amount of worry.
+They are hairline cracks that come from normal wear or shrinkage of the concrete or mortar.
 They won’t change in size nor do they threaten the integrity of your foundation.
 You won’t need to worry about repairing these cracks, but you do need to keep an eye on them.